One ROM

 One ROM is the most flexible ROM replacement for retro computers.

-It is based on a sub-$2 microcontroller.
+It is based on a sub-$2 microcontroller and all of its software and hardware is completely open source.
 Boards can be fabbed for under $10 each in small quantities, or under $5 each in larger quantities.

-Subscribe to the piers.rocks YouTube channel for demonstrations of One ROM in action, technical deep-dives, and sneak peeks at upcoming features and new hardware revisions.
+Subscribe to the piers.rocks YouTube channel for demonstrations of One ROM in action, technical deep-dives, development and debugging sessions, and sneak peeks at upcoming features and new hardware versions.

 Key Features